TJRawlins/IrrigationManager/README.md

 # Droplet Backend - Irrigation & Plant Management API

 A robust .NET API backend for the Droplet irrigation and plant management system.
 Built with ASP.NET Core, it provides comprehensive water usage tracking, zone management, and plant data services.
-It also provides endpoints for managing devices, schedules, zones, and system status, making it easy to automate and monitor irrigation tasks.
+It also provides endpoints for managing schedules, zones, and estimated water cost calculations, making it easy to track irrigation systems, plants, and water usage.

 ## 🚀 Features